 Stacks of Assouline art books line side tables along with the daily papers, collected in whimsical holders labeled NEWS.
 A staffer hovers about helping with the coffeemaker and refilling the snack plate, a quiet reminder that the lounge is for guests, not drop ins.

 The contemporary décor with its neutral/autumnal palette of cocoa, café au lait and cream wafts into the rooms, just six per floor and none smaller than 370 square feet.
 For a hotel in the heart of Manhattan’s business district, it was a pleasure to see how romantic the rooms looked, especially the corner suite where the squared off floor-to-ceiling windows look onto a cityscape that had me humming “Empire State of Mind.”
 Those big, clean windows make the room feel like it’s floating in a sea of glass and brick, a sweet sensation.

-The standard room we saw was similar, sans sitting room and corner views.
-Like the suite, it featured a good-looking closet armoire, smaller than we’d expect in a luxury-minded hotel.
+The standard room I saw was similar, sans sitting room and corner views.
+Like the suite, it featured a good-looking closet armoire, smaller than you’d expect in a luxury-minded hotel.
 But kudos to whoever decided to stash the extra pillows in black fabric bags.
-We’ve often wondered how many times spare pillows and blankets hit the floor before being tossed into a closet.
+I’ve often wondered how many times spare pillows and blankets hit the floor before being tossed into a closet.